 How do we spark meaningful conversations at work?
-Our people data show that companies where leaders regularly converse with their team have higher employee morale.
+Our people data show that companies where leaders regularly converse with their teams have higher employee morale.
 What happens when you design your office layout to create more work conversations?

 Designing for conversations at work

 Pre-COVID I visited a company in Stockholm.
 Their office layout had been inspired by the middle age village of Vila Nova.
 So all their hallways and paths in the hyper-modern workplace all led to the centre of the office.
 As a result, you just can’t avoid ending up there!
 So it’s the equivalent of an old town square which is where people used to gather.
 In the modern version of the old village, however, instead of finding fish and vegetable stalls, there was a hipster barista slash receptionist serving fancy-looking espressos.
-Why did they deliberately design the office so that wherever you went you’d had to pass by the “town square”?
+Why did they deliberately design the office so that wherever you went you’d have to pass by the “town square”?
 Above all, to spark conversations at work.

 Change in behaviour

 The reason for my visit to the company was to have a conversation with them about how they keep their employees engaged.
 In short, what do they do differently?
 As we walked around, the IT Director explained that they wanted to be a catalyst for behaviour change.
 “We’re interested in how we can create well-being and a nice office environment.
 To clarify, we want an office that promotes meetings, human encounters, creativity and productivity”, he said.
 Conversations are in focus.
 Their office is what is popularly called an activity-based workplace (ABW).
 Which means the employees no longer have fixed workplaces.

 Depending on what you’ll be doing for the day, you might sit in one of the open spaces, the quiet area, or a small group room.
 For example, you wouldn’t use the open space for your weekly team meeting to respect others.
 In addition, all spaces are beautifully designed.